GiulioGenova/MeteoBrowser/README.md

 How to:

-Once selected the stations and sensors by filtering the table and chosen a date range you are ready to download (the dataset starts in the beginning of 2016).
+Once selected the stations and sensors by filtering the table and/or drawing a polygon on the map and chosen a date range you are ready to download (the dataset starts in the beginning of 2016).
 When download is complete, a "save as csv" icon pops up.
 You can choose between different time aggregations. "raw" preserves the timestamp of the sensor you are downloading (usually 5 or 10 minutes).
 For the other time aggregation options you will get the mean, maximum, minimum and sum values for each sensor in the selected timespan.
 You can also